 Robert Laurence Binyon (1869-1943)

-The Weeping Willow and Wave segments of the exhibition will remain in place until the end of November before touring the country and will then be placed in a permanent exhibition at the Imperial War Museum.
+The Weeping Window and Wave segments of the exhibition will remain in place until the end of November 2017 before touring the country.
+They will then be placed in an exhibition at the Imperial War Museum until November 2018.

 St Ives is a captivating Cornish town built around a small crescent.
 Colourful fishing boats bob in the bay and fishermen unload their catches onto the quay.
 Tate St Ives overlooks Porthmeor Beach and a multitude of galleries display art and artisan crafts.
 Quaint fishermen’s cottages, pubs and restaurants are just a cobbled saunter from the granite quayside.

 St Ives was a total contrast from the rugged Cornish coastline we’d worked our way around the previous day and not just in terms of scenery.
 Soft golden sands replaced brooding, craggy rocks and translucent waters took the place of steel-grey, seas.
 The weather had changed completely and we awoke to a glorious October day – perfect for exploring…